 MRI is most commonly used for investigation of brain diseases (including seizures, brain tumours, strokes) as well as for many spinal diseases.

-The Radiology service is run by full time residency-trained veterinarian Dr Kathleen Chow and is assisted by Susan Proctor running the MRI, and our nurses and trainee nurses also look after your pet during its ultrasound scans, CT scans and MRI procedure.
-SASH also employs off-site services so your pet’s imaging studies can even be read on nights or weekends.
+The team is also supported by our radiology nurses and trainee nurses who also look after your pet during its ultrasound scans, CT scans and MRI procedure.